DATE: June 5, 2014

 III.
 FINANCIAL ISSUES

 3.1 OIP Auxiliary Account – OIP typically handles the financial management of any SAP.
 Students will be instructed on how to pay FAU and OIP for the relevant program fees for the program they have chosen.
+OIP payments for the application fee, program fee and CISI insurance must be paid on line through Marketplace and no checks will be accepted.
 In addition, students will always pay tuition to the FAU Cashier directly.
 Faculty are assisted in aspects of program fiscal affairs, following procedures established by OIP and the FAU Controller’s Office.